mingghan/random_planner/README.md

 6. Your tasklist is in `lists/work.txt` file

 ### Shell
+**NB** Console version is at the moment far richer than the bot version
 1. `git clone https://github.com/mingghan/random_planner.git`
 2. Run `python planner.py lists/work.txt` and follow the instructions.
 Instead of `lists/work.txt` you can use any other file on your filesystem